artefactual/archivematica-storage-service-docs/administrators.rst

 Users
 ^^^^^

-Only registered users can long into the storage service, and the Users page is where users can be created or modified.
+Only registered users can long into the Storage Service, and the Users page is where users can be created or modified.

-The storage service has two types of users: administrative users, and regular users.
+The Storage Service has two types of users: administrative users, and regular users.
 The only distinction between the two types is for email notifications;
 administrators will be notified by email when special events occur, while regular users will not.